rocket-pool/RPIPs/RPIPs/RPIP-core-dev.md

 ---

 ## Abstract
-To ensure the long-term sustainability and continued innovation of the Rocket Pool protocol, this document lays out the roles, responsibilities, processes, and funding for core protocol development.
+To ensure the long-term sustainability and continued innovation of the Rocket Pool protocol, this document lays out the high-level roles, responsibilities, processes, and funding for core protocol development.

 ## Related RPIPs
 - [RPIP-10: pDAO Budget Allocation](https://rpips.rocketpool.net/RPIPs/RPIP-10)